the-mason-jar/www-the-mason-jar/README.md

 5. Run `docpad build` or, if that doesn't work `docpad run`
 6. Add and commit the changes `git add` then `git commit -am`
 7. Push to Github `git push origin master`
-8. Push to Heroku `git pull heroku master`
+8. Push to Heroku `git push heroku master`

 How to handle a tricky merge: